Snapchat/KeyDB-docs/docs/faq.md

 * 1 Million small Keys -> String Value pairs use ~ 85MB of memory.
 * 1 Million Keys -> Hash value, representing an object with 5 fields, use ~ 160 MB of memory.

-To test your use case is trivial using the `KeyDB-benchmark` utility to generate random data sets and check with the `INFO memory` command the space used.
+Testing your use case is trivial.
+Use the `KeyDB-benchmark` utility to generate random data sets then check the space used with the `INFO memory` command.

 64-bit systems will use considerably more memory than 32-bit systems to store the same keys, especially if the keys and values are small.
 This is because pointers take 8 bytes in 64-bit systems.
 But of course the advantage is that you can have a lot of memory in 64-bit systems, so in order to run large KeyDB servers a 64-bit system is more or less required.
 The alternative is sharding.

-## I like KeyDB's high level operations and features, but I don't like that it takes everything in memory and I can't have a dataset larger the memory.
-Plans to change this?
+## I like KeyDB's high level operations and features, but I don't like that it keeps everything in memory and I can't have a dataset larger than memory.
+Are there any plans to change this?

 "KeyDB on flash" is a solution that is able to use a mixed RAM/flash approach for larger data sets.
 DRAM is significantly more expensive per GB than non volatile memory such as FLASH.
 When enabled KeyDB can store less frequently accessed data in non volatile storage instead of RAM.
 KeyDB will actively page data in and out of non volatile storage as necessary.
 Of course you can also use plain spinning disks, but it is not recommended as performance will be poor.
 KeyDB expects the underlying device to have good random I/O performance.